 Now, some people divide the year into months (January, February, March etc.) but Liturgical Christians divide the year into Seasons.
 Half the year celebrates seasons in the life of Jesus Christ: Advent, Christmas, Epiphany, Lent, Easter.
-The other half of the year is the Season of Pentecost (or Trinity) where we focus on what the Risen Lord is doing in and through His Church.
+The other half of the year is the Season after Pentecost where we focus on what the Risen Lord is doing in and through His Church.

 Right now we are in the Season of Easter, which we celebrate for seven weeks — not just one day in the Spring.
-Easter continues for seven weeks until the eighth week which begins the season of Pentecost.
-I’ll talk more about the seven weeks of Easter in an upcoming blog.
+Easter continues for seven weeks until the eighth week, when begins the season of Pentecost.

 All I want to do today is make the point that the Liturgy grounds you in the universe in relation to God, through the life of Jesus.